 In order for doctors to effectively treat patients facing illness, disease, and injury, they must be able to diagnose the issues and create a plan of action.
 To do this, they must have research backing up their assessments and informing how to best care for their patients.
 Enter medical scientists.
 These researchers spend their days in labs, conducting research and seeking answers to complex medical issues.
 Advancements in treatments for cancer, diabetes, heart disease, and myriad other ailments are due to these dedicated individuals who run studies, analyze samples, develop therapies, and write in-depth papers on their findings.
 Some individuals spend their entire careers focused on a single, nuanced health issue, making it imperative for those considering this career to enjoy sustained work on detail-oriented assignments.

 While much attention is placed on the work that medical professionals do to treat and support patients, it’s important to remember that none of these services could take place without the administrative and leadership skills of medical and health services managers.
 Whether working to oversee an individual long-term care facility or managing an entire network of hospitals, these professionals oversee the business side to ensure everything runs smoothly for patients and staff.
 Some of the common tasks include developing and overseeing budgets, creating work schedules, recruiting staff, working with outside vendors to bring in training programs, ensuring compliance with all local, state, federal, and industry guidelines and regulations, and ensuring smooth communication amongst all stakeholders.
+Earning a master’s degree in healthcare administration online is one of the most flexible ways to qualify for this career path.

 Doctors often receive much credit for the work they do in the operating room, but they couldn’t do their jobs nearly as well without the help of surgical technologists.
 Also known as operating room technicians, these trained members of the medical support staff spend their days preparing operating rooms, ensuring all equipment is properly sterilized, replenishing necessary supplies, prepping patients for surgery, handing surgeons instruments during operations, overseeing other surgical support staff, and cleaning operating rooms thoroughly to ensure the environment is sterile for the next surgery.
+Both campus and online surgical tech programs can prepare you for careers in this field.

 Similar to medical researchers and scientists, individuals working in laboratories help facilitate the work of doctors, nurses, and others on the front lines of patient care.
 If they do not want to specialize in research, many individuals work as lab technicians.
 After receiving samples from a hospital or other healthcare facility, these professionals analyze the samples, check for abnormalities, and report their findings back to the presiding doctor.
 They must know how to use advanced lab equipment and instruments to run the tests while also ensuring samples are not compromised along the way.
 They must also keep detailed records and logs about their data so it can be used in the patient’s medical record.
 Lab technicians often confer with doctors about their findings, or run additional tests to help clarify a course of treatment.

 Working under the supervision of licensed pharmacists, pharmacy technicians provide behind-the-scenes assistance to ensure prescriptions get filled in an accurate and timely manner.
 They manage existing inventory, report back on medication shortages, process payments from customers, handling incoming calls and answer any administrative questions, measure out proper amounts of drugs to fill prescriptions, speak with doctors or customers to ensure they have all needed information (e.g. allergies, etc.), and ensure all prescriptions receive the proper labeling and packaging before a customer picks them up.
+Online pharmacy tech programs, usually partially online, are some of the more popular higher education options in the field today.

 Many administrative positions exist in physicians’ offices, hospitals, rehabilitation clinics, and long-term care facilities.
 These individuals help ensure the facilities run smoothly and that medical staff receive the support they need to adequately care for patients.
 Medical assistants update patient medical records with new information, schedule appointments, assist with examinations, collect patient medical histories and demographic information, and convey information and/or directions from medical staff to patients.
 Depending on state regulations, some may also perform basic clinical support functions as well.
+You can get the education you need with a campus or online medical assistant program.